-The National Security Agency's (NSA) High School Work Study (HSWS) Program application is open only to high school juniors who are enrolled in either Business or Technical Computer courses, and who plan to participate in a school-sponsored Work Experience Program during their senior year.
+The National Security Agency's (NSA) High School Work Study (HSWS) Russian Program application is open only to high school juniors who have taken a higher level Russian course (Russian 4 or higher), and who plan to participate in a school-sponsored Work Experience Program during their senior year.

 To apply, students must check with their High School Work Experience Coordinator to determine the school's application process as well as specific course requirements for their school.